 “To say that the art scene in 1959 Iran was something of a disappointment would be an understatement.
 Most of what was available was mediocre “marketplace art” available in quantity at the bazaar for the tourist trade.
 The subjects were primarily clichés and stereotypical village scenes with donkeys and camels, or other such primitive themes that passed for folk art.
 When Sheila resolved to find some real artists with quality pieces she sought out Marcos Grigorian, an Armenian Persian Christian artist who was sensitive to European art.
 He had set up the only western-style gallery in Tehran - Esthétique - and we made an appointment to meet him there.”

 In his writings, Eric Azari describes the Iranian art scene in 1959 as a disappointment and that the couple had to work hard to seek out local artists.
 At the time, the only Western style gallery in Tehran was Esthetique, founded by well-known artist Marcos Grigorian (whose style was too western for Sheila’s taste).
-There were only two artists’ works on display: Charles Zenderoudi and Fereydoun Rahimi-Assa.
+There were only two artists’ works on display, one of whom was Fereydoun Rahimi-Assa.
 Formatively, it was after this visit that their journey as collector-patrons began.